Yanrishatum/AtlasBuilder/Readme.md

 hxargs: 3.0.2 or newer
 bin-packing: 1.0.1 or newer
 ```
-Important: You have to manually commnet/remove the code in bin-packing lib to disabled rotated rectangles.
+Important: You have to manually commnet/remove the code in bin-packing lib to disable rotated rectangles.
 These are:
 ```
 binpacking.GuillotinePacker:149-160